open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 As additional convenience for IntelliJ Idea users, we provide `.editorconfig` file.
 Idea will automatically use it to adjust its code formatting settings.
-It does not support all required rules, so you still have to run `googleJavaFormat` from time to time.
+It does not support all required rules, so you still have to run `spotlessApply` from time to time.

 ### Intellij IDEA

+**NB!** Please ensure that IDEA uses the same java installation as you do for building this project from command line.
+This ensures that Gradle task avoidance and build cache work properly and can greatly reduce build time.

 Required plugins:
 * [Lombok](https://plugins.jetbrains.com/plugin/6317-lombok-plugin)